cathxrsis/cathxrsis.github.io/drafts/2022-11-30-Dark-Desire.md

 System 1

   : The sub-system that brings value by acting upon the environment of the system.
-This is the Action process of the Desiring Machine.
+This is the Action and learning processes of the Desiring Machine.
+However, we will see later, that it is not the entirety of that loop as System 1 only deals with the day-to-day tasks that it has been

 System 2

   : The sub-system that monitors the multiple System 1s and ensures that there are no contradictions between the actions of these systems.
+It therefore monitors the operating environments of each of the system 1s and compares these with an understanding of these environments

 System 3

-  : This sub system
+  : @@ System 3 monitors the understandings of the

 System 4

-  : This sub-system monitors the environment and attempts to
+  : This sub-system monitors the environment and attempts to adapt the whole system to cope with foreseen environmental changes.
+Where system 2 reacts to shock and system 3 perfects the system to @@ Therefore, system 4 can be envisioned by making another distinction within the *Understanding*; this time, creating a

 System 5